marcm200/Mandelprison/README.md

 # Mandelprison - Free Benoit!

-A text adventure in style of the 80's like the Thor trilogy, here in C++.
+A text adventure in style of the 80's like the Thorr trilogy, here in C++.
 The Locomotive BASIC versions - one per level - are in subfolder BASIC (only in English, but including the magic hex).

 ### The Story: